python1951/ML-DS/README.md

-These files contain most of the work related to machine learning , data visualizations and Python language.
+These files contain most of the work related to machine learning,deep learning , data visualizations using seaborn ,matplotlib, pandas libraries and especially Python language.